Medical Laboratory

 5- For legal purposes, as Legal evidence.

-Many drugs, (and prescription drugs), can be detected using drug tests, which are usually don urine samples.
-Drug test can detect one of the following drugs, or a group of drugs called panel:
+Many drugs (and prescription ones) can be detected using drug tests, which are usually done on urine samples.
+Drug tests can detect the following:

 • Cocaine